Idmission-LLC/SDK2Sample/README.md

 import SelfieCaptureLite
-import SignatureCaptureLite (Its optional framework as per business requirement) import FingerPrintCaptureLite (Its optional framework as per business requirement)
+import SignatureCaptureLite (Its optional framework as per business requirement) import FingerPrintCaptureLite (Its optional framework as per business requirement) import VoiceCaptureLite (Its optional framework as per business requirement)
 ```

 As per requirement once you importing above frameworks, you need to Call the following method.